19 DAVEY St HOBART TASMANIA 1855 and 1863

 1856: Departure on the Indian Queen

 On February 21, 1856 Captain Edward Goldsmith boarded one of the Black Ball Line clippers, the Indian Queen, in Hobart as a passenger, accompanied by his wife Elizabeth and son Edward Goldsmith jnr, bound for Liverpool, England, on his final voyage from the colony re-named Tasmania [formerly Van Diemen's Land] just months prior, in July 1855.
-The Indian Queen was shipwrecked in the South Pacific by an iceberg on April 1st, 1859 (see Illustrated London News below).
+The Indian Queen collided with an iceberg on April 1st, 1859 (see Illustrated London News and Basil Lubbock's account (below).

 Source: National Library of Australia